penyland/infinity-toolkit/src/Infinity.Toolkit.FeatureModules/README.md

 The difference is that the WebFeatureModule has access to the `IEndpointRouteBuilder` which allows you to map endpoints to the application.
 To create a web feature module, you need to create a class that inherits from `WebFeatureModule` or implements `IWebFeatureModule`.

-# Mediator
-A simple mediator implementation that can be used to send messages between different parts of the application.
-This is a work in progress and will be updated with more features and examples.
-Currently this is a test using TPL Dataflow.

-# Logging formatter
-A logging formatter that formats log messages with a Visual Studio Code inspired theme and Serilog like formatting.

 # Contributing
 If you have any ideas, suggestions or issues, please create an issue or a pull request.
 Or reach out to me on [BlueSky](https://bsky.app/profile/peternylander.bsky.social).